Choosing how and when to take Social Security benefits is one of the most important financial decisions you will ever make.

 - 1958: 66 and 8 months

 - 1959: 66 and 10 months

 It’s important to know your full retirement age because claiming your Social Security benefits before or after that age will lower or increase the amount of your benefit payment, respectively.

 4. Delayed retirement credits

-If you begin collecting benefits before reaching your full retirement age, your monthly benefit will be less than your full benefit amount — for the rest of your life.
-In other words, you will receive a smaller monthly benefit payment than you would have received if you waited until full retirement age to start collecting.
+If you begin claiming benefits before you reach full retirement age, your monthly benefit will be less than your full benefit amount — for the rest of your life.
+In other words, you will receive a smaller benefit payment each month than you would have received if you had waited until full retirement age to start claiming.

-If you wait past your full retirement age to start collecting benefits, however, your monthly benefit will be higher than your full amount.
+If you wait past your full retirement age to start collecting benefits, however, your monthly benefit will be higher than the full benefit amount.

-Specifically, for every year through age 70 that you hold off past full retirement age, your benefit will jump by as much as 8 percent, as we detail in “7 Reasons It’s Dumb to Claim Social Security Early.”
+Specifically, for every year that you hold off past full retirement age through age 70, your benefit will jump by as much as 8%, as we detail in “7 Reasons Not to Take Social Security at Age 62.”